 Air monitoring data, as presented in the registration dossiers (CoRC, 2018), are the basis for the exposure assessment.
 The data were obtained from a number of workplaces where cobalt and /or cobalt substances are manufactured and handled.
 Thus measured cobalt levels are in most cases reflective of parallel exposure to a variety of cobalt substances and not only relevant for the cobalt salts.
 The measured values are based on personal sampling.
-For some of the exposure scenarios, for which specific monitoring data were not available, analogous data from other cobalt compounds and or activities, have been used to estimate exposure (CoRC, 2018).
+For some of the exposure scenarios for which specific monitoring data were not available, analogous data from other cobalt compounds and or activities have been used to estimate exposure (CoRC, 2018).
 It is to be noted that for some exposure scenarios the number of measurements available is very low which introduces a significant level of uncertainty to the analysis.
 This is especially relevant for the surface treatment sector, where the number of measurements provided is one for the raw material handling step, one for passivation and two for plating.
 Additionally, a number of exposure values are derived from modelling (MEASE (1.02.01)) by the registrants.
-All exposure data presented in the registration dossiers correspond to the inhalable fraction.
+The exposure values for each exposure scenario and each sector of use as reported in the registration dossiers are presented in appendix 3.
+All exposure data correspond to the inhalable fraction.

-The air monitoring data present a high variability in the results for most of the activities: the difference between the median and the RWC (Reasonable Worst Case) 10 is in the range of 2 to 5 times but higher than 10 times for some tasks (e.g. packaging activities).
+The air monitoring data present a high variability in the results for most of the activities: the difference between the median and the RWC (Reasonable Worst Case)10 is in the range of 2 to 5 times but higher than 10 times for some tasks (e.g. packaging activities).
 This high variability may be explained by the fact that the database is composed from data from different workplaces and compiled over a number of years.
 It nevertheless reflects a high variability in operating conditions and risk management measures of the different workplaces.

 It is important to highlight that the manufacture and use of the cobalt salts do not seem to take place on a continuous basis in most of the sectors and this has a significant impact on the time weighted exposure levels resulting from the different tasks.
 The registration dossiers (CoRC, 2018) identify the frequency and duration of each exposure scenario for which the exposure levels are calculated.
-It is understood that these parameters are representative of the activities taking place in each sector.
-However, the data on frequency and duration of the activities are based on a very small number of companies (CoRC, 2017).
+It is understood that these parameters are representative of